studiorichie/richielau.com/_posts/2024-11-07-Exploring Microtonal Soundscapes with a 12x12 Frequency Grid.md

     <iframe src="/assets/sound-to-color-microtone" width="800" height="800" frameborder="0"></iframe>
 </div>

-*Note: This interactive grid is best experienced in Chrome or Firefox, as the Web Audio API may have limitations in Safari.*

 ### Why Explore Microtonality?
 Microtonal music is not only for avant-garde experimentation; it offers a rich, untapped sonic terrain that challenges conventional listening.
 By stepping beyond the familiar, you might discover new tonal colors, unexpected harmonies, and a sense of pitch fluidity that isn't found in traditional scales.